fhiso/tsc-governance/board/by-laws-board.md

 and made part of the FHISO Manual.

 The Technical Coordinator and Technical Co-coordinator are Chair and Vice-chair of the Technical Standing Committee, respectively.
-They will preferably be members from different regions of the world to promote an understanding of the diverse needs of the genealogy and family history community.
 The Board may appoint and/or remove additional members to the TSC in order to ensure sufficient expertise or representation from FHISO's Membership Regions.
 The Technical Standing Committee reports to the FHISO Executive Committee.

+Those serving as Technical Coordinator and Co-Coordinator will preferably be members from different regions of the world to promote an understanding of the diverse needs of the genealogy and family history community.

 #### 10.2.1–2 [Deleted]